-How to learn to draw with iPad Pro and Apple Pencil
+How to learn to draw with iPad and Apple Pencil

 If you love the idea of an Apple Pencil but your drawing skills are lackluster, my best advice is going to be the advice of many artists before me: Practice!
 Drawing constantly is the best way to get better.

 If you're just starting out, I recommend looking at some of your favorite artists, studying their styles, and trying to recreate them on your choice of digital canvas.
-It's a fun exercise, and should get you thinking about shapes and styles.
+It's a fun exercise and should get you thinking about shapes and styles.

 That might be too complex for you — and that's fine!
-If you truly want a 101 course, there are a couple of wonderful free drawing sites out there that offer great tutorials and videos.
-Drawspace boasts the slogan "now everyone can draw," and if its excellent step-by-step drawing lessons are anything to go by, that statement is the absolute truth.
-Proko offers a bunch of great videos on drawing forms and anatomy shapes, while Draw a Box offers some great active tutorials for drawing everyday objects, people, landscapes, and yes — boxes.
+If you truly want a 101 course, there are a couple of drawing apps and websites out there that offer great tutorials, videos, and PDFs.

 Use your hands

-In conjunction with the iPad Pro, the Apple Pencil features palm-rejection technology, which means your hand, arm, and fingers can rest against the screen while you draw.
-While previous third-party styli have had variations on palm rejection in certain apps, they never quite worked perfectly; the Apple Pencil, in contrast, is about as perfect at palm rejection as you can be with a digital touchscreen.
+When you draw with Apple Pencil, your hand, arm, and fingers can rest on the screen thanks to the iPad's palm-rejection technology.
+While previous third-party styluses have had variations on palm rejection in certain apps, they never quite worked perfectly; the Apple Pencil, in contrast, is about as perfect at palm rejection as you can be with a digital touchscreen (though its implementation in some apps can, admittedly, vary.)

 Because of bad stylus experiences in the past, I've seen dozens of first-time Pencil users awkwardly gripping the pen to hover their hand above the screen.
 Trust me: I did it too, but you don't need to with the Pencil.
 Feel free to rest your hand against the screen while you draw.
 It'll take a bit of getting used to, but once you do, it'll feel as natural as resting your hand on paper.